ju-lewis/MicroQwen/README.md

 and I'm trying to avoid external dependencies for the core implementation.
 Hopefully in the future I can integrate everything into the main program.

+There was also a considerable amount of missing information in the report (or inaccessible references, e.g. the citation regarding
+QKV bias implementation in the attention layers, or the exact method for partitioning the projected Q,K,V matrices for grouped query attention) so there are quite a few instance of me implementing based on my best guess - which could definitely impede success/performance.

 ## Implementation To-do List:
 - [x] bfloat16 type